-Below is a by no means exhaustive list of the venues taking action right now and making it incredibly easy for you to continue showing your support (in alphabetical order), but please understand that everything is changing very quickly and everyone is doing their best to keep up.
+Below is a by-no-means exhaustive list of the venues making it incredibly easy for you to continue showing your support (in alphabetical order).
+Please understand that circumstances are changing constantly and everyone is doing their best to keep up.
 Check the social media accounts of your favourite venues for the most up-to-date information.

-This intimate deg-only diner in Surry Hills has launched ‘Arthur To-Go’, a collection of $30 meals for two the Arthur team likes to cook at home.
-Think lasagne with pork and tomato ragu or housemade duck sausages with mash.
-Click here to view the full menu, place your order by emailing email@example.com or text 0468 770 081 by 10am and pick it up from 4pm.
+This intimate deg-only diner in Surry Hills has launched ‘Arthur To-Go’, a collection of rotating $40 meals for two the Arthur team likes to cook at home.
+Think lasagne with pork and tomato ragù, cottage pie or housemade duck sausages with mash.
+Click here to view the full menu and place an order.

-The 'Bathers' at Home' menu launches Saturday, March 21, offering everything from fresh pasta and pizza dough so that you can cook at home, to pantry staples like olive oil and granola.
-There are also family meals available.
+The extensive 'Bathers' at Home' menu offers everything from fresh pasta and pizza dough so that you can cook at home, to pantry staples like olive oil and granola.
+There are also fancy family meals for four available and yes, even whole cakes.
 Orders can be placed between noon and 8pm on 02 8350 5873.

 Our Time Out Food Awards winner for Best New Restaurant is no stranger to takeaway, but home delivery is now an option, as well.
 You can browse the menu and order from the restaurant's website, which includes hits like the clam and mortadella pizzas, in addition to essentials like bread, coffee, beer and wine.
 And, while you're there, you can donate to the 'Slice of Life' initiative, which is providing slices to unemployed hospitality workers in this challenging time.

-Darlo’s late-night cheese and pasta specialist is offering the entire menu for takeaway.
-Visit the restaurant’s website to view the menu and call 0499 052 201 to place an order.
+Darlo’s late-night cheese and pasta specialist is still up and running.
+Visit the restaurant’s website to view the selection and call 0499 052 201 to place an order for pick-up or delivery within a 5km radius.

-Takeaway and home delivery from this Newtown locals' favourite are both available, so you can relish those polenta chips, pecan pâté and fried chicken from the comfort of your couch.
+Takeaway and home delivery (within a 5km radius) from this Newtown locals' favourite are both available, so you can relish those polenta chips, pecan pâté and fried chicken from the comfort of your couch.
 View the menu here, and place an order on 02 9557 7699.

 Burgers of all shapes and sizes from this Chatswood local are on offer for both lunch and dinner via online delivery partners, or by calling 02 8094 8822.